Kyoto Prefecture

 Entrance of Kamigamo Shrine

-Kataoka Shrine is a little shrine that enshrines Princess Tamayori, the mother of the main deity Kamowakeikazuchi.
+In Kamigamo Shrine lies a little shrine, called Kataoka Shrine, which enshrines Princess Tamayori, the mother of the main deity Kamowakeikazuchi.

 Lady Murasaki, the author of The Tales of Genji, even visited this temple many times in hopes of finding true love.
 There, she recited the following poem: